MarkBind/markbind/docs/userGuide/cliCommands.md

   Serve the website in the specified port.

 * `-v [versionNames...]`, `--versions [versionNames...]` <br>
-  Specify version names to be deployed, separated by spaces.
-If the flag is used without specification, deploy all versions saved.
-Using this flag overrides the setttings in [site.json](siteJsonFile.md).
+  Specify versions to be served, separated by spaces.
+If the flag is used without specification, serve no versions.
+Using this option overrides the setttings in [site.json](siteJsonFile.md).

 {{ icon_examples }}

 * `markbind serve`
 * `markbind serve ./myWebsite`
 * `markbind serve -p 8888 -s otherSite.json`
-* `markbind serve -n -v` : Serve the site without opening a live preview in the browser, with all saved versions deployed
+* `markbind serve -n -v LTS 1.0` : Serve the site without opening a live preview in the browser, and also serving the archived version named "LTS" and "1.0".

 </panel>